 But the major key to success is rather hard to get: credibility.

 Chinese need trust in a brand, especially when they spend a good amount of money for it.
-Also education is such a serious issue for them, it can be seen as a real investment, so having a proper image is truly needed to have customers.
-Famous High End School get the trust , but no Chinese parents want to invest in a new School …
+Also, education is such a serious issue for them, it can be seen as a real investment, so having a proper image is truly needed to have customers.

-If you are looking for a quality agency, GMA is an established agency with a strong knowledge of China.
+If you are looking for a quality agency, GMA is an agency established in Shanghai with a deep knowledge of China.
 For more information, please visit our website.